COVID-19 pandemic in Tonga: 2022

-By 18 March, Tonga reported a total of 1,819 active cases and two deaths.
-In response to rising cases, Sovaleni announced that the Tongan Government would impose a "hard lockdown" including closing businesses for a week and limiting travel to visiting health facilities and plantations.
+On 11 March 2022, Tonga reported its first death from this virus.
+On 12 March, Prime Minister Sovaleni confirmed that he had tested positive for COVID-19 and was in isolation.
+As cases continued to rise, Prime Minister Sovaleni announced that the Tongan Government would impose a "hard lockdown" including closing businesses for a week and limiting travel to visiting health facilities and plantations.
+By 28 March, Tonga had reported a total of 6,144 active cases and 6 deaths.

-As of 19 March, there are 2788 cases in Tonga, including 964 active cases and 1822 cures and 2 deaths.